ThematicTheme/Thematic/readme.txt

 Deprecated: thematic_create_description() in favor of thematic_meta_description()
 Deprecated: thematic_show_robots() in favor of thematic_meta_robots()
 Deprecated: thematic_create_robots() in favor of thematic_meta_robots()

-Removed: previously deprecated files archives.php and template-page-blog.php
+Removed: Previously deprecated files archives.php and template-page-blog.php
-Removed: redundant robots "follow" meta tag
+Removed: Redundant robots "follow" meta tag
-Removed: file library/scripts/hoverIntent.js in favor of enqueuing core bundled version
+Removed: File library/scripts/hoverIntent.js in favor of enqueuing core bundled version
-Removed: file library/scripts/jquery.bgiframe.min.js since it is not used
+Removed: File library/scripts/jquery.bgiframe.min.js since it is not used
-Removed: file library/scripts/supersubs.js since it is depreacted by the developer and incorporated into main superfish script
+Removed: File library/scripts/supersubs.js since it is depreacted by the developer and incorporated into main superfish script
-Removed: file library/scripts/thematic-dropdowns.js in favor of new file library/js/thematic.js
+Removed: File library/scripts/thematic-dropdowns.js in favor of new file library/js/thematic.js
-Removed: filter 'thematic_dropdown_options' for the javascript path.
+Removed: Filter 'thematic_dropdown_options' for the javascript path.
 Filter the array 'thematic_javascript_options' instead
+Removed: The title attribute on posttitle permalinks

 = 1.0.4 =